rgalanakis/tddtraining/reveal.js/md_source/all.md

 # Why TDD?

-Note: Why test at all?
-We want tests so that we can have:
- - Confidence that the code does what you expect it to.
- - A scafolding within which refactoring, bug fixing and new features can be added safely.
-Given that we want our code to be tested, we need it to be testable!

 V

 ## TDD is a **design**  process.
 ## not a **testing** process.

-Note: Turns out that code that is easily testable is also better (more maintainable, less complex, more decoupled)!
-Why not write the tests first and have them drive the design of the code?

 V

 ## Regression tests are a **side product**.
 ## not the goal.

 V